debabratapruseth/AI-agent-with-LLM-and-RAG/README.md

 To try this project:

-1. Clone the repository or open the notebook in Google Colab.
+- Clone the repository or open the notebook in Google Colab.
-2. Set your OpenAI API key securely as a secret or environment variable.
+- Set your OpenAI API key securely as a secret or environment variable.
-3. Install dependencies with `pip install -r requirements.txt` or run the Colab setup cell.
-4. Upload any supported document (PDF, Word, etc.).
+- Upload any supported document (PDF, Word, etc.).
-5. Ask questions and explore your own document!
+- Ask questions and explore your own document!

 ---